-HowTo: Raspberry Pi – Use Docker container with OpenMediaVault / OMV and Portainer
+HowTo: Raspberry Pi - Using Docker Container with OpenMediaVault OMV and Portainer

-Another practical advantage of OpenMediaVault is that thanks to the prepared Docker and Portainer installation, you can easily add additional functions.
+Another practical advantage of OpenMediaVault is that you can easily add further functions thanks to the prepared Docker and Portainer installation.

-Docker containers are a type of software package that make it much easier to distribute and install programs.
+Docker containers are a type of software package that considerably simplify the distribution and installation of programs.
 Instead of having to install the desired program, you simply have to activate the Docker container on your system.
-This automatically copies, configures or installs all necessary settings, dependencies and more.
-In most cases you only have to adapt the configuration to your needs.
-These properties have led to more and more developers offering their programs as Docker containers.
+This automatically copies, configures and installs all the necessary settings, dependencies and more.
+In most cases, you then only have to adapt the configuration to your needs.
+These features have led to more and more developers offering their programs as Docker containers.

 Portainer is an extension for Docker.
-With Docker alone you can already install Docker containers.
-But you have to configure everything "manually" via the console of your system.
-Thanks to Portainer, you can also do this conveniently via a web interface.
-This is how you can add, delete and manage new Docker containers on the Portainer web interface.
-This considerably simplifies the entire handling.
+With Docker alone, you can also install Docker containers.
+However, you have to configure everything "manually" via your system's console.
+Thanks to Portainer, however, you can also do this conveniently via a web interface.
+You can add, delete and manage new Docker containers on the Portainer web interface.
+This simplifies the entire process considerably.

-In order to use a Docker container on your system, you actually only have to initiate the installation of Docker and Portainer.
-The option to do this is conveniently accessible via the OpenMediaVault web interface.
-As soon as the installation has started, it runs automatically and Docker or Portainer will be available on your system after a few minutes.
+To use a Docker container on your system, you only need to initiate the installation of Docker and Portainer.
+The option to do this is easily accessible via the OpenMediaVault web interface.
+As soon as the installation is started, it runs automatically and Docker or Portainer is available on your system after a few minutes.

-Of course you have to make a few quick settings afterwards.
-The following article describes how you do this and how you can then start using a Docker container on your system.
+Of course, you will then need to make a few brief settings.
+The following article describes how to do this and how to get started with a Docker container on your system.

 Safety instructions